ngrok/ngrok-docs/docs/integrations/airship/webhooks.md

 - **Develop and test Airship webhooks locally**, eliminating the time in deploying your development code to a public environment and setting it up in HTTPS.
 - **Inspect and troubleshoot requests from Airship** in real-time via the inspection UI and API.
 - **Modify and Replay Airship Webhook requests** with a single click and without spending time reproducing events manually in your Airship account.
-- **Secure your app with Airship validation provided by ngrok**.
-Invalid requests are blocked by ngrok before reaching your app.

 ## **Step 1**: Start your app {#start-your-app}